Reports & Toolkits

 Further, the credit is only available for property installed in a low-income or rural census tract.

-Counties are able to elect for direct payment in lieu of the credit.
+Counties can receive a direct payment in lieu of the credit.

 Counties support federal policy to ensure the availability of a refueling infrastructure and of competitively priced, reliable alternative fuel and alternative fuel vehicles.
 Further, counties support an increase in fueling infrastructure stations to support the promotion of alternative fuel vehicles.